 Metal detecting and real estate have at least one thing in common: location, location, location.
 The most advanced metal detectors and the most experienced detectorist won’t find items of interest if people weren’t there to lose things in the past.

 One of the most important considerations in choosing a place to metal detect is who owns it.
 A friend or family member?
 State or local government?
 A total stranger?
 Private property permissions can be some of the best places to hunt, but you must have permission from the landowner to be there.
-To do otherwise is illegal and reflects poorly on those who responsibly enjoy the hobby.
+To do otherwise is illegal and reflects poorly on those who responsibly enjoy the hobby of metal detecting.

 The feasibility of detecting on public land varies from country to country and state to state, if you’re in the US.
 As a general rule, any publicly owned historical site is going to be off-limits.
 However, some states allow detecting in certain state parks, though they require may you to apply for a permit.
 County- and city-owned properties like courthouses and local parks are the most likely candidates for permission-free metal detecting.
 That said, check your local laws, rules, and regulations – bigger cities tend to regulate detecting on public land more carefully, while rural areas are often more relaxed.

 If you’re just getting started, it’s always best to hit your own yard first, if you have one.
 Learn how to cut a plug and get to know your detector.
 Most importantly, learn how to avoid making a mess before you start on that promising old house or public park.

 When you’re ready to graduate from your own yard, ask family and friends for permission to hunt.
 Chances are you know at least one or two people who live in older homes that might yield some old coins or interesting relics.
 They might even own land with old home sites that could yield some truly old finds.
 Using those relationships first is a great way to get permission without knocking on strangers’ front doors.